-- Prepare key messages that are wide in scope and describe the point of view of your organization, product, service, or program.
+- Prepare key messages that are wide in scope, that summarize the topic, and describe the point of view of your organization, product, service, or program.

-- Focus on benefits that distinguish your offerings from others, highlighting the value and innovative features that directly cater to your target audience.
+- Focus on benefits that distinguish your offerings from others, highlighting the value and innovative features that directly cater to and benefit your target audience.

 - Substantiate your points with supporting details that distinguish your case and add credibility.
 Quoting facts and statistics, validation from experts, stories and visuals can be effective.

 Features of key messages